engineeringwitharavind/SQL/README.md

 After Installation, You need Databases to Practice **SQL**

 #### Note: The Following Databases are used in these Exercises.
-You can Download or create your Databases and work on it.
+You can Download it or create your own Databases and work on it.

 - Download [Northwind DB](https://www.microsoft.com/en-in/download/details.aspx?id=23654)
 - Download [Adventure Works DB](https://www.microsoft.com/en-us/download/details.aspx?id=49502)